SchoolOfCode/escape-room-hackathon-bc17-group17/STORY-AND-INSTRUCTIONS-TEXT.md

 Musk is pushed over the edge and in a fit of diabolical genius plots his revenge...

-The next resupply mission to the MarsX colony is not only filled with much-needed provisions but with a sinister agent of Musk’s devise.
+The next resupply mission to the MarsX colony is not only filled with much-needed provisions but with a sinister stowaway of Musk’s devise.

 Enter “ZombElon Musk!”